 Granisetron transdermal patches are used to prevent nausea and vomiting caused by chemotherapy.
 Granisetron is in a class of medications called 5HT3 inhibitors.
-It works by stopping the release of a certain natural substance (serotonin) from the stomach and intestine and by preventing it from acting on the part of the brain that controls nausea and vomiting.
+It works by blocking serotonin, a natural substance in the body that causes nausea and vomiting.

 You should apply the granisetron patch to the outer area of your upper arm.
 Be sure that the skin in the area where you plan to apply the patch is clean, dry, and healthy.
 Do not apply the patch to skin that is red, dry or peeling, irritated, or oily.
 Also do not apply the patch to skin that you have recently shaved or treated with creams, powders, lotions, oils, or other skin products.